gorango/ai-tool-retriever/README.md

 # AI Tool Retriever

-A lightweight, zero-dependency library for dynamically selecting the most relevant tools for your [AI SDK](https://ai-sdk.dev/)-powered agent based on user queries.
+A lightweight, extensible library for dynamically selecting the most relevant tools for your [AI SDK](https://ai-sdk.dev/)-powered agent based on user queries.

-It uses in-memory semantic search to find the best tools for the job, ensuring your AI model receives only the necessary tools, saving context space and improving accuracy.
+It uses semantic search to find the best tools for the job, ensuring your AI model receives only the necessary tools, saving context space and improving accuracy.

 ### Features

 - **Dynamic Tool Selection**: Automatically selects relevant tools from a larger collection based on semantic similarity.
-- **In-Memory Search**: No need for an external vector database.
-It uses `@xenova/transformers` to run a state-of-the-art sentence transformer model directly in your Node.js environment.
+- **Embedding-Powered Search**: No need for an external vector database for simple use cases.
+It generates vector embeddings for your tools and queries, then finds the most relevant tools using in-memory cosine similarity search.
+- **Pluggable Embedding Models**: Defaults to a high-quality local model via `@xenova/transformers`, but allows you to bring your own embedding provider (e.g., OpenAI, Cohere) by implementing a simple `EmbeddingProvider` interface.
+- **Extensible Vector Storage**: Bring your own vector store (e.g., Supabase, Pinecone, Redis) by implementing a simple `ToolStore` interface.
 - **Keyword Enhanced**: Improve search accuracy by adding custom `keywords` to your tool definitions.
 - **Explicit Tool Forcing**: Users can force tool inclusion with a simple `[toolName]` syntax in their query.
 - **Configurable Retrieval**: Fine-tune results with similarity thresholds and control behavior for missing tools.
 - **Idempotent Syncing**: Built-in content hashing utilities to efficiently sync tools with persistent vector stores, avoiding redundant embedding calculations.
-- **Extensible**: Bring your own vector store (e.g., Supabase, Pinecone, Redis) by implementing a simple `ToolStore` interface.
 - **TypeScript Native**: Fully written in TypeScript with comprehensive type definitions.

 ### Installation